luxsolari/luxsolari/README.md

 🔭 I am currently working as a backend dev on Mercado Libre (MELI).

-🕹️ I also study game development as a hobby and do little games or side projects for fun.<br>
+🕹️ I also do game development as a hobby and do little games or side projects for fun.<br>
 📷 Also like doing photography, you can find me at [@lux.solari](instagram.com/lux.solari) on Instagram!
 <!--
 **luxsolari/luxsolari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.